 Water Leak Detection

-For most homeowners, water leak detection isn’t thought of as an integral feature to their smart home setup.
-But when we consider that 37% of homeowners have experienced water damage, the average cost of a claim is $6,965, and a whopping 98% of basements will experience water damage during their lifespan, it might change our perspective.
+For most homeowners, water leak detection isn’t considered an integral feature of their smart home setup.
+But when we believe that 37% of homeowners have experienced water damage, the average cost of a claim is $6,965, and a whopping 98% of basements will experience water damage during their lifespan, it might change our perspective.
 There are many areas water leaks can occur, but some the most common are failed water heaters, overflowing air conditioner drain pans, washing machine leaks, dishwashers, and bathroom fixtures.

 It’s impossible to prevent leaks from ever occuring, but you can make sure you’re immediately notified when there is a leak–and even trigger a whole-home water shutoff valve to stop further damage from occuring.
 Here’s a short list of locations you should be placing water leak sensors: